How Much Does Hair Dyeing Cost?

 Your stylist can tone your hair before applying black to prevent it from looking too green or blue.

-However, if you’re starting with medium-brown hair or darker, you can get away with simply putting a black hair dye directly on your hair and getting amazing results.
+However, if you’re starting with medium-brown hair or darker, you can get away with simply putting black hair dye directly on your hair and getting excellent results.

 At A Salon

-Going black at a salon will cost you the typical single-process color application fee of $85-250 at a premium salon, or $25-75 at a chain salon.
+Going black at a salon will cost you the typical single-process color application fee, which ranges from $85 to $250 at a premium salon and from $25 to $75 at a chain salon.

 The cost may vary depending on how much your stylist will need to tone or fill your original color to prepare it for black.